About Me

 3) Reinforcement Learning (RL) based model tuning and Reinforcement Learning from Human Feedback (RLHF)

 Throughout my work I focus on the underlying mathematics of the application domain and customizing the NN architecure to encode inductive biases into the architecture.
-Additionally, due to the nature of the ML for physical sciences domain, a substantial part of my work in that area is in cross-departmental collaboration, developing NN pipelines from scratch, and data curation.
+Additionally, due to the nature of the ML for physical sciences domain, a substantial part of my work in that area is in cross-departmental collaboration, developing and integrating NN pipelines and utilities, and data curation.

 Explanatory Posts